 Service

-The service resource provides HTTP/HTTPS proxy access to web applications running in containers.
+The service resource provides HTTP/HTTPS proxy access to web applications running in sandbox resources such as containers and VMs.
 It creates browser-accessible tabs that route traffic to services within the lab environment, enabling users to interact with web applications, APIs, and dashboards.

 Use Cases